 Bygdøy and Skøyen

 This is where I’ve stayed for over two years.
 This area is quiet but still relatively close to the city center.
 In Bygdøy you will find several of the famous Oslo museums, including Viking Ship Museum, the Kon Tiki Museum, the Fram Museum, and the Museum of Cultural History, as well as many nice beaches.
-It’s a perfect place for a nice walk in Oslo with great views and out-of-the-city feel.
+It’s a perfect place for a nice walk in Oslo with great views and an out-of-the-city feel.

 If you prefer something further from the city with a local feel, you can choose one of the suburbs of Oslo.
 Some of the recommended ones would be Nydalen, popular with students, Grefsen and Kjelsås located further into the hills with great walks and views to Oslo, as well as Vestre Aker borough, where you can find many picturesque areas along the Holmenkollen line with beautiful views.